Press Taylor

-Press Taylor (born January 13, 1988) is an American football coach who serves as the passing game coordinator for the Chicago Bears of the National Football League (NFL).
+Press Taylor (born January 13, 1988) is an American football coach who serves as the offensive coordinator for the Chicago Bears of the National Football League (NFL).
 He previously held assistant coaching positions with the Indianapolis Colts and Philadelphia Eagles and served as the offensive coordinator for the Jacksonville Jaguars.

 College career

 Taylor won back-to-back NJCAA national championships at Butler Community College as the starting quarterback.
 He chose Marshall in the December signing period, knowing Division 1 would appear stronger on his future coaching resume, and served as a backup for the Thundering Herd.

 Coaching career

 Early career

 Taylor joined the University of Tulsa coaching staff under head coach Bill Blankenship in 2011 as the offensive graduate assistant and quarterbacks coach (Tulsa did not have a full-time QB coach, allowing Taylor to handle those duties).
 During his 2 seasons at Tulsa, the Golden Hurricane compiled a 19–8 record and won the 2012 Conference USA Championship as well as the 2012 AutoZone Liberty Bowl defeating Iowa State.
 In 2011, under Taylor's direction, senior quarterback G. J. Kinne was named 2nd Team All-C-USA and threw for over 3,000 yards.